Lee Myung-hwa

 Lee Myung-hwa (/ko/; born July 29, 1973) is a former South Korean football player who was a member of South Korea women's national football team.

-She was a foil fencer by February 1990.
+She was a foil fencer up until February 1990.
 In 1990, she joined women's football; soon she was one of the first members of South Korea women's national football team.
+Her international football debut occurred simultaneously with the team's first-ever official match.